 FDA defines medical device interoperability as the ability to safely, securely, and effectively exchange and use information among one or more devices, products, technologies, or systems.
 Interoperability testing evaluates a medical device’s ability to share data across systems and platforms to improve patient care and reduce errors and adverse events.

 With reliability testing of a medical device, it is assessed on its ability to perform satisfactorily under varied periods and even in stressful conditions.
 It tests the medical device for its reliability in any situation.

 To simplify and customize the delivery of complex drug regimens, an innovative medical device manufacturer developed a first-of-its-kind technology for insulin delivery methods.
 The company was looking for end-to-end testing & quality engineering services from an organization that could provide a robust framework for integrating software, mobile devices, and medical devices.

 Cigniti ensured both high quality & compliance for the client’s medical devices by establishing QA best practices and reducing their test time by more than 50%.
 Read the complete success story of that medical device manufacturer.

 How can we help

-Cigniti is an ISO13485:2016 certified organization & the chosen Software Testing services partners for large Medical Device manufacturers and users.
-We help you address challenges in Medical device software testing and also in implementing guidelines & best practices in software testing lifecycle of these devices.
+Cigniti is an ISO13485:2016 certified organization & the chosen Software Testing services partner for large Medical Device manufacturers and users.
+We help you address challenges in Medical device software testing and implement guidelines & best practices in the software testing lifecycle of these devices.

-Our dedicated Medical Devices Testing CoE experts help Verify & Validate Software for surgical instruments, contact lenses & ultrasound scanners, orthopedic implants & haemodialysis machines, cardiac pacemakers.
-They are fully capable of helping clients test their smart, AI-based medical & healthcare devices such as intelligent beds, sterilization equipment, tool kits for pets, and more.
+Our dedicated Medical Devices Testing CoE experts help Verify and validate Software for surgical instruments, contact lenses & ultrasound scanners, orthopedic implants & hemodialysis machines, and cardiac pacemakers.
+They are fully capable of helping clients test their smart, AI-based medical & healthcare devices, such as intelligent beds, sterilization equipment, tool kits for pets, and more.